TheConcealedCow/Five-Nights-at-Freddy-s/README.md

 	* Certain props not being hidden/shown correctly
 	* Scares being able to override each other

-(list will be added on to as i remember what was changed)
+(list will be added on to as I remember what was changed)

 And of course, none of the Clickteam Binds have been added in.